 Dubai is a part of the United Arab Emirates.
 As the name of the country denotes, the native language of the UAE is Arabic.
-So if you are planning to visit Dubai, you might wonder how you would get around without knowing Arabic.
+So, if you plan to visit Dubai, you might wonder how you would get around without knowing Arabic.
 But that won’t be a problem at all.
-Dubai is multicultural, and you can do just fine with a bit of English.
+Dubai is multicultural, and you can do just fine with some English.

 But it is still good to know the basic greetings if someone greets you in Arabic.
 Especially because welcoming even strangers is the Arab way.
 So here are some of the most used and vital phrases you can have under your belt when you visit Dubai.